UCSD-ANF/anfsrc/anf/bin/web/deployment_history/README.md

 Configuration
 -------------

+NEW PYTHON CODE DEPENDS ON WEB API CALLS TO THE WEBSITE.

 The scripts in this archive make use of the Antelope parameter file format.
 They expect to have common.pf and stations.pf in the PFPATH